BYLAWS OF NEW MARK FIRST POOL ASSOCIATION

 B. Annual Meeting.
 The Corporation shall hold an annual meeting each year, at which time the election of the Board of Directors and Executive Body shall occur.
 The meeting shall be conducted by the President of the then current Executive Body.
-The Corporation may take up additional business and take votes on any issues at the discretion of the Executive Body Written notice of each annual meeting shall be provided to each Member by either US mail to such Members address of record, by e-mail to each Member's e-mail address of record, or by posting on the Corporation's website.
-Notice shall be provided not less than thirty (30) days prior to the meeting, and shall contain the date, time, location and general description of the business to be transacted.
+The Corporation may take up additional business and take votes on any issues at the discretion of the Executive Body.
+Written notice of each annual meeting shall be provided to each Member by either US mail to such Members address of record, by e-mail to each Member's e-mail address of record, or by posting on the Corporation's website.
+Notice shall be provided not less than fifteen (15) nor more than forty-five (45) days prior to the meeting, and shall contain the date, time, location and general description of the business to be transacted.

 D. Place of Meeting.
 For any special or annual meeting, the meeting shall convene at the date and time set forth in the notice and shall be held at the location set forth on the notice, except that no meeting shall take place outside of Clay County.
 Missouri.
 In the event that no location is designated, meetings shall convene at the '"clubhouse" adjacent to the Corporation's swimming pool.

 E. Participation Through Electronic Communication.
 Members may participate in a meeting of the Members by means of conference telephone or similar communications equipment whereby all persons participating in the meeting can hear each other, and participation in a meeting in this manner shall constitute presence in person at the meeting.